bangkorkor/aquaculture-perception/Readme.md

 - object-detection has the setup for the vanilla ultralytics experiments.
 This is my setup, the actual code for the ultralytics is found in ultralytics/ folder. this code is ran on the .venv enviornment.
 - ultralytics has the ultralytics fork and i have tried customizing blocks for adding new models.
 But this folder mainly has the entire ultralytics library.
 - yolov8_fasternet-main has u-yolov8 training and testing.
 This is a fork from the authors of the original paper.
 This code needs to be run no the .venv-mmdet environment.
 All the results from this expriment is also within this folder.
+- YOLOv11-SDC-main ha code for this sonar detector.
+Should be in the .venv enviornment.